 "...
 I was so carefree that I let time pass between my fingers ..."

 "... an idyllic and unexpected scenario that announces the incredible environment that characterizes this stage."

 This was definitely one of my favorite steps!
-Shortly after crossing the bridge over Vale de Ferro river we found the Pego da Laima, an idyllic and unexpected scenario that announces the incredible environment that characterizes this stage.
+Shortly after crossing the bridge over Vale de Ferro river we found the caught from Laima, an idyllic and unexpected scenario that announces the incredible environment that characterizes this stage.
 From this point, the main protagonist is the beautiful Torgal river, the main tributary of the river Mira.
 This place completely removes the idea that we have to expect to see in Alentejo.
 It looks like someone took the landscape from somewhere else and put it here.

 The banks of the waterline are covered by species that love this more humid environment.
 Willows, alders and ash trees, never forgetting the imposing cork oaks that always remind us that we are in Alentejo lands!

 It’s so easy to let the bike roll around here.
 The path is smooth and smooth.
 The temperature is more pleasant due to the proximity of the water and the shade accompanies us everywhere.
 An unexpected oasis!
 And I pedaled happily, stopping just to watch the watercourse here and there.
 I took the opportunity to take a look at my giant map and moved on.

 A diversion can bring a thousand surprises.
 And it happened to me, a surprise.
 A few kilometers ahead and a sign with the name “taken from the sinks“.
 I look at the clock and take a look at the sun.
 "It's still early," I thought.
 My effort had paid off and there was little left to end the incredible day in Odemira.